 When your Rottweiler learns appropriate boundaries for nipping and biting behavior, it will be a more active part of your family that everyone enjoys.
 You will also be less likely to have your dog involved in a bite incident.

 How Are Locking Jaws in Rotties a Myth?

-According to Dr. I. Lehr Brisbin, dogs regarded as bully breeds lack differences in their jaw structures that making locking possible.
+According to Dr. I. Lehr Brisbin, dogs regarded as bully breeds lack differences in their jaw structures that make locking possible.

-To put things into perspective, the 328 psi that Rottweilers bite with pales in comparison to a great white shark.
+Many stories of Rottie biting power are highly exaggerated.
+To put things into perspective, the 328 psi that Rottweilers bit with pales compared to a great white shark.
 The pressure that the sharks bite with equals 600 psi.
-Many stories of Rottie biting power are highly exaggerated.

 How have Rottweilers come to have a reputation for being such ferocious biters?
 One unfortunate effect of Rotties being so powerful is that they have caught the attention of dogfighters.
 The dogfighting world has created a bad reputation for some breeds.

 Despite Rotties having a different type of ancestry from Pit Bulls, their solid guarding instincts and muscular build appeal to fighters.
 Knowing that this beautiful breed has been used for such a purpose has caused needless fears.

 These dogs have also been featured as villains in a few horror movies.
 Even though such storylines are fiction, these movies can leave viewers with a lasting impression.
 The way these dogs are often portrayed has no basis in reality.

 The unwarranted bad reputation these dogs often get is usually easily disproven through interaction with one of them.
 Most people who have the chance to meet one of these dogs will gain a positive impression.